 The Golden House is Salman Rushdie’s thirteenth novel and eighteenth book.
-The Indian-born, today US-resident writer is now aged 70, and it is now almost three decades since the worldwide polemic over The Satanic Verses, his fourth novel, marked him down as controversial for life.
+The Indian-born, today US-resident writer was aged 70 when he published it, and it is now almost three decades since the global polemic over The Satanic Verses, his fourth novel, marked him down as controversial for life.
 The new novel catapults him into the Trump era and finds him engaging novelistically with a number of the critical issues of our time.

 It would be a mistake to see the Rushdie of today as an ‘Indian writer’: he has been too long out-station.
-His more recent work is the product of globalisation and cultural hybridation, of a chronicler of our times who ‘belongs’ in no single place.
-The Golden House, while set mostly in New York, reaches back in part to Rushdie’s origins, narrating the chequered fortunes of a wealthy, Manhattan-resident migrant family, the Goldens, originating in Bombay/Mumbai (as it happens of Muslim background although religious issues play almost no role in the novel).
+His more recent work is the product of globalisation and cultural hybridation, of a chronicler of our epoch who ‘belongs’ in no single place.
+The Golden House, while set mostly in New York, reaches back in part to Rushdie’s origins, narrating the chequered fortunes of a wealthy, Manhattan-resident migrant family, the Goldens, originating in Bombay/Mumbai (as it happens of Muslim background, though religious issues play almost no role in the novel).

 Generically, the new novel is notable in its author’s canon for totally eschewing magic realism, the genre of which Midnight’s Children, his second novel, is considered a textbook exemplar to rival Gabriel García Márquez’s Cien años de soledad.
 Rushdie’s more recent efforts include the fantasy-imbued The Enchantress of Florence (2010) and the One Thousand and One Nights pastiche Two Years Eight Months and Twenty-Eight Nights (2015), both magic realist and neither of them among his most successful creations.
-I have argued elsewhere (on this blog, entry of 22 December 2005) that Shalimar the Clown from 2005 – which uses magic realism only sparingly – may actually be Rushdie’s best, or at least best-written novel.
+I have argued elsewhere (https://rollason.wordpress.com/2005/12/22/salman-rushdie-shalimar-the-clown-an-everlasting-battle – blog entry of 22 December 2005) that Shalimar the Clown from 2005, which uses magic realism only sparingly, may actually be Rushdie’s best, or at least best-written novel.
 In The Golden House, it is realism that rules.
-The novel is cast as a first-person narrative, with as narrator not a member of the Golden family but a neighbour and associate of Belgian origin, named René and aspiring to the status of film director (though other characters get to speak in the first person via the device of embedded monologues).
+The novel is narrated in the first person, not by a member of the Golden family but by a neighbour and associate of Belgian origin, named René and aspiring to the status of film director (though other characters get to speak in the first person via the device of embedded monologues).

 The issues evoked include extremisms of both right and left.
-On the right, Rushdie tackles the gun lobby, the ‘Gamergate’ scandal, and above all, the rise of Donald Trump, thinly disguised as ‘the Joker’, whose campaign rumbles in the background and culminates in his election, to the horror of René and, surely, through him Rushdie.
+On the right, Rushdie tackles the gun lobby, the ‘Gamergate’ scandal, and above all, the rise of Donald Trump, thinly disguised as ‘the Joker’, whose campaign rumbles in the background.
 René laments apocalyptically: ‘after the election the Joker – his hair green and luminous, his skin white as a Klansman’s hood, his lips dripping with anonymous blood – now ruled them all’ (p.
 348).
 On the left, the novel weighs in on identity politics, including transgender issues and their impact on language, and on the trend towards campus censorship.

 D’s partner, Riya, works at a (fictional) Museum of Identity, herself as an Indian-Swedish American having no one identity.
 The narrative charts in detail how D becomes gradually aware of his transgender identity and eventually commits suicide under multiple pressures, as well as Riya’s ambiguous reaction to his death and partial forswearing of identity politics as she resigns from her job.
 The portrayal will not necessarily please the transgender community, but this is a novel, not a tract, and there can be no doubt of Rushdie’s openness to engaging with the issue.
 Rushdie also wrestles – and directly so, as writer – with the controversial question of transgender pronouns.
 An associate challenges D: ‘You should think about pronouns … If you’re giving up he, who steps in?
 You could choose they‘ (p.
 111).
 Rushdie/René chooses the strategy of referring to D in his earlier stages of transition as parenthetically masculine ([he], [his]) and at a more advanced stage as italicised female (she, her); nowhere is resort had to invented pronouns like ze, though their existence is mentioned.
 Thus we have sentences like: ‘I still used the male pronouns when I thought about [him], though that felt increasingly wrong, and so as a gesture towards [his] ambiguity I put them in square brackets’ (p.
 246).
 The chosen strategy may work on the page, but would not be reproducible should the novel be read from live.

 With almost three decades having passed since the outbreak of the so-called ‘Rushdie affair’, The Golden House, and indeed all of its author’s work, stands as an emblem of intellectual and artistic freedom.
 Now as in the past, Rushdie is not afraid to tackle difficult issues head-on.
-Meanwhile as another anniversary of the fatwa approaches, it is not easy to be sanguine about the prospects for writers and the arts.
-As I was about to put this review on-line, news broke that the Manchester Art Gallery had ‘temporarily’ removed one of its best-known paintings from view, invoking gender politics – https://www.theguardian.com/artanddesign/2018/jan/31/hylas-and-the-nymphs-jw–waterhouse-why-have-mildly-erotic-nymphs-been-removed-from-a-manchester-gallery-is-picasso-next .
-If one looks back from 2018 to 1989, yes, it may be concluded that Rushdie himself survived (and went on to build up a massive œuvre), and so did The Satanic Verses (no Western country has banned it).
+Meanwhile it is not easy to be sanguine about the prospects for writers and the arts.
+If one looks back from 2018 to 1989 and the fatwa, yes, it may be concluded that Rushdie himself survived (and went on to build up a massive oeuvre), and so did The Satanic Verses (no Western country has banned it).
 As to whether artistic freedom will survive, the jury is out.